glowkeeper/P3D/docs/labs/week4Session1.md

 _Figure 4: Multiple wheels_

 Press _Play_, and watch what happens.
 You can change the behaviour of the wheels when they hit the walls and floor by adding a _Rigidbody_ to them.
-Do that, and Figure 5 shows what happens when you hit _Play_.
+Do that, and Figure 5 shows what happens when you hit _Play_ - the container walls begin falling away.

 ![](./images/wallsGravity.png)

 _Figure 5: The walls with gravity_

 Fix that, by selecting _Is Kinematic_.
 That means gravity will not affect the walls because they will remain unaffected by the physics engine.

-Finally, go to the _Physics Materials_ folder, _Create_, _Physic Material_ and call it _Container_.
-Change both its _Friction_ parameters to 0.05, then drag it to the _Material_ for the _Mesh Collider_ of each of your walls, floor and ceiling.
-Now press _Play_, and watch the behaviour of the wheels.
-It is quite realistic, but can you do better?
-That is left as an exercise.
-Play around with some of the settings of the _RigidBody_ and _Physics Material_ parameters to see how they affect behaviour.
+You may have also noticed that, when the wheels interact with the lampstand, they do not react appropriately.
+Fixing that problem involves the same processes as above - create a _Physics Materials_ and changing its _Friction_ parameters until you achieve the effect you are after - that is left as an exercise.

+Finally, a quick note on some of the physics you have witnessed, above.
 Gravity has a greater effect on objects with greater mass.
 [Drag](https://en.wikipedia.org/wiki/Drag_(physics)) dampens linear [velocity](https://en.wikipedia.org/wiki/Velocity), and angular drag affects the rotational force of [angular velocity](https://en.wikipedia.org/wiki/Angular_velocity)).
 [Friction](https://en.wikipedia.org/wiki/Friction) is a resistive force.

-You may have also noticed that, when the wheels interact with the lampstand, they do not react appropriately.
-Follow the same processes as above to fix the problem - that is also left as an exercise.

 ## Useful Links